 Remittances from Dominicans living abroad are a significant source of foreign exchange to the Republic, providing a portion of the foreign currency required to purchase imports and service external debt, and are a source of net transfers to the Republic's current account.
 Since 2014, Central Bank remittance data is published using a new reporting system which increased coverage for data from 2010 onwards.
-With this new data, remittances totaled US\$3.7 billion in 2010, US\$4.0 billion in 2011and 2012, US\$4.3 billion in 2013 and US\$4.6 billion in 2014.
+With this new data, remittances totaled US\$3.7 billion in 2010, US\$4.0 billion in 2011 and 2012, US\$4.3 billion in 2013 and US\$3.5 billion in the first nine months of 2014 compared to US\$3.1 billion in the first nine months of 2013.
 The majority of remittances to the Republic originate from the United States.
-According to the Central Bank's preliminary internal estimates, for the year ended December 31, 2014, Spain and the rest of Europe represented 16.2% and 8.4% of the total remittances to the Republic, respectively.
+According to the Central Bank's preliminary internal estimates, for the year ended December 31, 2013, Spain and the rest of Europe represented 16.8% and 6.6% of the total remittances to the Republic, respectively.
 There can be no assurance that the level of remittances to the Republic will not decrease significantly in the future as a result of an economic contraction in the source market, or for any other reason.
 A significant decrease in remittances may lead to depreciation of the peso and negatively affect the ability of the Republic to meet its external debt obligations, including the bonds.